Our Genealogical Helper for Rubie ...

 Websites to Help Your Genealogy Research ...

-When we do our genealogical research, we begin with Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
-These websites offer the information directly or else point to where you can find it.
-Their information is open to all and free to view - although it should be mentioned that they might link to other websites which do charge.
+When we do our genealogical research, we begin with the websites from Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
+These user-friendly websites offer the information directly or else point to where you can find it.
+Their information is open to all and free to view - although they might link to other websites which do charge.

 To help you get started, the following links will take you to the pages that are relevant to Rubie: